Paving the Way

 Congratulations on opening NZFW ‘23.
 What moment are you most proud of in your fashion career?

-“I don’t think pride is the feeling that’s evoked.
-It’s more a sense of standing confidently in the spaces that we’ve created for ourselves and others in an industry that wasn’t built with us in mind.
-I feel supported by the Kāhui Collective whānau, by the people we refer to as ‘our tribe’, and I hope that we make them feel proud of what’s been achieved.”
+“I don’t think pride is the feeling that is evoked in me, that would feel ego based, it’s more a sense of standing confidently in the spaces that we’ve created for ourselves and others in an industry.
+An industry that wasn’t built with us in mind.
+I hope we evoke pride in others for what's been achieved.”

 What advice would you give to young designers?